pastelmind/ruliweb-hots/README.md

 npm run build
 ```

+Note: This project uses hard links to keep data files and dependencies in sync.
 Note: All npm scripts expect a Unix-like shell environment.
 Windows users may need to set npm's `script-shell` configuration to Git Bash.

 # Organization